developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 === Product Feed PRO for WooCommerce ===
 Contributors: jorisverwater,supportadtribes,evavangelooven
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: Product Feed, Google Shopping, Google Shopping Feed, WooCommerce Product Feed, WooCommerce Product Feed PRO, Bing Shopping, Bing product feed, Bing remarking, Google Merchant Feed, Google DRM Feed, Google Dynamic Remarketing Feed, Facebook feed, Google feed, Bing feed, Facebook Product Feed, Facebook pixel, Facebook Conversion API, Facebook CAPI,Facebook Dynamic remarketing, Data Feed, WooCommerce Feed, XML product feed, CSV product feed, TSV, TXT product feed, comparison shopping engines, comparison shopping websites, vergelijk.nl, vergelijk.be, vertaa.fi, beslist.nl, kieskeurig.nl, bol.com, raketten, pricerunner, pricegrabber, Buy, leGuide, Kelkoo, Twenga, Yandex, Etsy, Dealtime, Shopzilla, Billiger, Google Product Review feed
+Tags: Google Shopping Feed, Facebook feed, Facebook catalog feed, WooCommerce Product Feed, Product Feed, Bing Shopping Feed, Bing Product Feed, Google Merchant Feed, Skroutz, Google Product Feed, Pinterest, Idealo, Pixels, Conversion API
 Requires at least: 4.5
-Tested up to: 5.8
+Tested up to: 6.0
-Stable tag: 11.0.0
+Stable tag: 11.6.7

 == Description ==

-Generate WooCommerce product feeds for all your marketing channels, such as Google Shopping (merchant center), Facebook Remarketing, Bing Ads, Billiger.de, Pricerunner, Skroutz and many more.
+Generate WooCommerce product feeds for all your marketing channels, such as Google Shopping (merchant center), Facebook, Remarketing, Bing Ads, Billiger.de, Pricerunner, Skroutz and many more.
 Next to custom feeds there are over 100 pre-defined templates included for marketplaces, comparison shopping engines and search engines.
 This plugin provides high-quality product feed for Google Shopping and many many more.

 = Why choose this plugin? =
 Simply because this is the most complete plugin offering support for an unlimited number of products and feeds, including features such as category- & field-mapping and advanced, rule-based, filtering and product variables support.
-Next to creating product feeds this plugin also add's the Facebook pixel, Facebook Conversion API (CAPI) and Google Dynamic Remarketing pixel to your website and makes sure they are aligned with your feeds.
+Next to creating product feeds this plugin also add's pixels and conversion API (CAPI) and Google Dynamic Remarketing pixel to your website and makes sure they are aligned with your feeds.

 = Our mission =
 Offer free and advanced, intuitive, tooling and plugins for website owners and marketers to easily set-up and manage their online marketing campaigns.